TonyLB/maketheworld/lambda/assets/README.images.md

 ## Outlets

-- ***setImageURL***: Accepts an AssetID, image scopedID, and fileURL.
-Updates the properties in the Asset JSON file to associate the image with the fileURL.
+- ***Format Image***: Accepts an AssetID, image scopedID, incoming fileURL, width and height.
+Scales the image, loads it into an output file, and updates the properties in the Asset JSON file to associate the image with the scaled fileURL.

 ---